 In order to find the right person, respect is key – for ourselves, and for the other person.
 Respect is about knowing what you will and won’t accept going in, and sticking to it.
 It also means having realistic expectations of whomever we’re seeing, and what you hope to achieve by meeting them.
 Imagine expecting to find someone who is kind, caring, wears a suit, has a fat wallet, can cook, clean, build, won’t look at anyone else, has a flash car and a house in Byron Bay.
 Now imagine someone is expecting that of you; It’s A LOT of pressure.
 Don’t look for a savior; Girl you can manage just fine on your own!
 Instead just understand that that person is just another ‘you’ looking to share part of their journey with someone.
 Pay for your own dinner, and make your own way to (and from) your dates; maintain your power, but be open to new people and experiences!

 Remember those times you’d go and hang out with your friend, get dinner, maybe some wines?
 You get to talk about all sorts of things, experience that new restaurant you’ve been wanting to go to, but you’re not too fussed if you don’t see them for a bit.
 This is EXACTLY the approach we should take with dating.
 Remember, you’re meeting someone new; you don’t know pretty much anything about them, and you need time to do that – so take the pressure off!
+Try preparing some questions to ask on your first date.
 So often we get caught up in what we hope someone will be, rather than who they are; and in doing so, we either get waaaaay too attached too early and scare them off, or we are bitterly disappointed they aren’t the person of our dreams.
 Dial the dreaming right down, and be present in the moment.
 It is just an opportunity to get to know someone more, and assuming there aren’t any complete red flags (i.e. they just made bail, and oops forgot their wallet on the way over), then just relax into it.

 You are having a moment away from home where you don’t have to think about anything other than YOURSELF and WHAT YOU WANT!
 How cool is that!
 And as a complete bonus, it may include getting dressed up in something pretty, having a meal you didn’t have to cook yourself and spending some time with an adult person that just may be as awesome as you are.
 No kids, no housework, no grocery shopping; just you, a gorgeous, sexy, empowered woman looking to expand the portfolio of your amazing life.
 As a single mum, you will know that there are rarely opportunities to actually take a breather and enjoy the hell out of something for yourself, SO OWN IT!
 Relish that damn outing and swim in everything is has to offer you, partner or not!
 The end result of a date should always be enjoying the moment, whatever it may bring to you.